pushkin-consortium/pushkin/docs/exp-templates/exp-templates-overview.md

 Workers handle the most complex aspect of a Pushkin experiment and different types of experiments could need workers with very different functionalities.
 Pushkin provides a simple template to start with.

 The job of a worker is to receive messages via RabbitMQ that (usually) come from an API controller.
 It looks up the appropriate information in the database and returns it to the requester.
 Workers are also the component that is responsible for implementing machine learning, as having direct access to this data allows it to make live, dynamic decisions during an experiment like what stimuli to serve next or predictions about a subject’s next answers.

+If you want to implement experiment feedback using a machine learning model, you can do so by editing the `model.py` script (currently just a stub) in the experiment's worker component (`src/worker/model.py`).
+This script will execute when the experiment's results page calls the client method `getModelPrediction`, taking the model input and the name of the script as arguments.
+If your model relies on additional files or dependencies, make sure to add them to the worker's Dockerfile, e.g. by copying them into the container or installing them via pip.

 #### Experiment Migrations